leo-bogert/checkpoint/README.md

 overview of its syntax.
 This works for all implementations.

+Please ensure your system has at least ~ 2 GiB of free RAM when using the Java implementation to create checkpoints as will currently use 1 GiB as I/O cache.
+(It may or may not work with less or more RAM, the 2 GiB have not been tested yet, this is merely an estimate.)

 For features which are still lacking in the Java implementation, most notably removing timestamps selectively, you can pass the output checkpoint of the Java implementation into the Python implementation and use its features to fill